mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-As expected, when we cancel the  `workingJob`, we also cancel and stop both its children coroutines.
-Here, it is the log that describes the situation:
+As expected, when we cancel the  `workingJob`, we also cancel and stop its children's coroutines.
+Here is the log that describes the situation:

 ```text
 13:18:49.143 [main] INFO CoroutinesPlayground - Starting the morning routine